gtag('event', 'click', { 'event_category': 'PDF Download' });

 At the beginning of our liver disease journey I especially found the stories on the website really helpful and supportive.
 It helped us recognise that we weren’t alone and being able to read about children or adults who live with the same or similar conditions really helped me stay optimistic and hopeful for Wesley’s future.

-We got involved with Big Yellow Friday this year and that in itself brought a lot of support to our family.
+We got involved with Big Yellow Friday last year and that in itself brought a lot of support to our family.
 It encouraged me to share our story, something I had been quite nervous about doing before, as no one wants to have a sick child and I was scared of other people’s reactions.
 But everyone has been amazing and it’s helped me form relationships with people who have medical needs and truly understand what we are going through.

 I think the best advice I could give to any parent whose baby receives this diagnosis would be to be kind to yourself and enjoy every moment.
 There will be days that aren’t so good but these days won’t last forever, the days that are good will make up 110% for the moments where you might feel scared or upset.
 Don’t feel like you have to deal with this alone either.
 The best thing I have learned to do is say when I need help or say when I am struggling.
 Wesley doesn’t know what’s going on, he’s too young to understand, this is his normal.
 But for us as parents, we’re the ones that have to alter our lives or make changes to what we thought our future might look like and that can be really hard.
 You don’t have to go through it on your own.
 It’s okay to reach out to someone even just for a cry or a coffee to take your mind off things.
 I’ve joined lots of support groups and it’s been great to share and listen with others who get it.